-(This is particularly important if you run a reviews site — products and services can change over time and in order for your reviews to stay relevant, they should ideally reflect these changes as soon as possible.)
+(This is particularly significant if you run a reviews site — products and services can change over time and in order for your reviews to stay relevant, they will need to reflect these changes.)

 Ensure you are covering topics in depth

 Generally speaking, content that performs well in Google search results covers topics in a very in-depth way — ‘long form’ blog posts, which drill down into a topic in depth, tend to do better than ‘thin,’ lightweight content.

 While you have to be careful not to overdo the ‘long form’ side of things, a good way to improve the performance of the pages that have lost traffic is to ensure that they are covering the topic they’re addressing in considerable detail.

 Ensure your content is written with humans, not search engines, in mind

 Many content creators end up obsessing about ‘ranking signals’ — some real, some imagined – and end up producing stuff that they think a computer program will like.